armagandalkiran/react-test-library-jest-dom/README.md

 * Very easy to pinpoint failures.   -----Close to how users interact with software

 !
-Further from how users interact.  -----Robuse tests. (hard to break)
-with software.
-!
-More likely to break with.        ----- More difficult to debug failing tests. refactoring.
+Further from how users interact with software. -----Robuse tests. (hard to break) !
+More likely to break with refactoring.        ----- More difficult to debug failing tests.

 # WHY TDD INSTEAD OF BDD